 A few examples of opportunity costs you may relate to

 To put it simply, for everything you get, you give up something else.
 That’s an important concept.
 Let’s consider an easy example.
-If you spend $40 on a pair of jeans, you do not have that money available to buy a pizza or two.
-The “cost” of the jeans is not only $40.
-It is also giving up some pizza.
+If you spend $60 on a pair of jeans, you do not have that money available to buy a dinner out.
+The “cost” of the jeans is not only $60.
+It is also giving up a dinner out.